 I am sitting in an audience at a conference.
-This third speaker today seems interesting, speaks with passion.
+This third speaker today started well.
+He seems interesting and speaks with passion.

 “What is this guy telling us again?”